CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

     {{<img src="/images/netq/lcm-linux-images-card-at-install-addimage-300.png" width="200">}} {{<img src="/images/netq/lcm-netq-images-card-at-install-addimage-310.png" width="200">}}

-2. Provide one or more images from an external drive, either by dragging and dropping it onto the dialog or by selecting it from a directory.
+2. Provide one or more images from an external drive, either by dragging and dropping onto the dialog or by selecting from a directory.

     {{<figure src="/images/netq/lcm-import-linux-image-dialog-320.png" width="250">}}